KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 #### Initializing Ansible for Proxmox

-Because the Community Proxmox Ansible Collection requires a few specific [parameters](https://galaxy.ansible.com/ui/repo/published/community/proxmox/content/module/proxmox_node/#parameters) for every task being run, it is also supported to configure these parameters as Environment Variables:
+The Community Proxmox Ansible Collection requires a few specific [parameters](https://galaxy.ansible.com/ui/repo/published/community/proxmox/content/module/proxmox_node/#parameters) for every task being run, and it is also supported to configure these parameters as Environment Variables:

 |Parameter|Comments|
 |-|-|